 So it happens.
-I wake up a bit after 8am, take my shower and have a look at my mail.
-That’s when I realize there’s something wrong.
-I thought I had a train at noon, it now says that train was at 6am.
+I wake up a bit after 8 am, take my shower, and have a look at my mail.
+That’s when I realize there was something wrong.
+I thought I had a train at noon, it now says that train was at 6 am.
 Adrenaline rush and panic.
-A brief check on the train sites show that there’s another train for Poland at 9:37am from Berlin.
+A brief check on the train sites shows that there’s another train for Poland at 9:37 am from Berlin.
 I quickly shove everything in my backpack, say farewell to my excellent host, and get in an Uber to the station.
 Got there by 9:05, with 30 minutes to go.
 10 people ahead of me, but the German efficiency did not fail me.
 The breakfast was quickly replaced on my way to the train by a Snickers bar and a bottle of water, hoping I would find a cup of coffee on the train to Warsaw.
 And I got on this train.
 Reserved seat and all.
 Sorry Berlin for the quick departure, I’ll be back!

 On to Warsaw

 I’m in Poland.
-One of the European thingies is that I’m still in Shengen (so no need to show my passport at the border) but I’m not in the Euro-zone anymore, and will need zlotys till I leave from Poland again.
+One of the European thingies is that I’m still in Shengen (so no need to show my passport at the border) but I’m not in the Euro-zone anymore and will need zlotys till I leave Poland again.

 My time issues aren’t over.
-When preparing this trip, it was not possible to remotely book tickets between Warsaw and Bialystok, my next destination near the border between Poland and Belarus.
-In the railway station of Warsaw, it turned out that the train listed in the website at 5pm isn’t running, and that I need to be on a train in the early afternoon.
+When preparing for this trip, it was not possible to remotely book tickets between Warsaw and Bialystok, my next destination near the border between Poland and Belarus.
+In the railway station in Warsaw, it turned out that the train listed on the website at 5 pm isn’t running, and that I need to be on a train in the early afternoon.

 After arriving late yesterday and leaving earlier today, not much time to enjoy Warsaw.
 I’ll keep my zlotys, so I can spend them when I take the time here later.
 And so I was on my way in a modern, comfortable train to Bialystok.
 Close to 200 kilometers added to the train travel.